 The idea of having a ‘winter bike’ may seems like a luxury to some, but for anyone who has moved into second bike terrain it’s a sensible choice which allows you to keep your best bike pristine, ready for the rides where you want an injection of speed.

-What is a winter bike?
+What is a winter road bike?

 The professional road cycling calendar sees the racing season kick off in spring, finishing around September.
 Traditionally the winter months are used for building up endurance via long, slow ‘base miles’.
 Amateurs tend to copy this pattern – therefore winter bikes often have a more relaxed geometry – typically seen on sportive or endurance bikes.